-AI Packaging Design: From Mockups to Revision-Ready Layout Thinking
+AI Packaging Design: From Mockups to Revision-Ready Panel Layouts

-Packaging has print realities.
-Use AI packaging design for early structure and panel rhythm, then tighten typography and legal copy in an editable workflow—avoid treating the first render as final print.
+Use AI packaging design for early panel rhythm and hierarchy, then refine claims and legal copy in an editable workflow—avoid treating the first render as print-ready.

 Packaging is also where “pretty mock” collides with reality: barcodes, nutritional tables, ingredient lists, batch codes, and regulatory symbols compete for finite panel space.
 AI can accelerate the composition conversation early, but the final file is still a engineering and compliance artifact.